SDGforskning/sdg-strings/SDG10_query_topic_WoS.md

 This target is interpreted to cover research about existing or new policy practices that reduce inequalities or promote achieving greater equality.

 This target focuses on policies that ensure greater equality.
-Special focus is placed on fiscal, wage and social protection planning, but limited to those types of policies.
-The redistributive impact of fiscal policy is an indicator that basically compares how the distribution of income in a population changes before and after paying taxes, social insurance payments etc. This gives policy makers a tool to consider the impacts of national and international fiscal policies.
-(Lustig, Mariotti & Sánchez-Páramo 2020).
-Both countries and different organizations can have social protection policies that aim to secure access to regular income and social services, especially to vulnerable groups of people.
-These can include pensions, child benefits, affordable housing and food security among other things.
-(Engström & Vegar 2021).
-Wage policies concider themes such as minimum wage, gender pay gaps, collective bargaining of wages and wage protection (ILO 2024).
+Special focus is placed on fiscal, wage and social protection planning, but the interpretation is not limited to these types of policies.
+The redistributive impact of fiscal policy is an indicator that basically compares how the distribution of income in a population changes before and after paying taxes, social insurance payments etc. This gives policy makers a tool to consider the impacts of national and international fiscal policies. <a href="#f15">(Lustig, Mariotti & Sánchez-Páramo 2020.)</a> Both countries and different organizations can have social protection policies that aim to secure access to regular income and social services, especially to vulnerable groups of people.
+These can include pensions, child benefits, affordable housing and food security among other things. <a href="#f16">(Engström & Vegar 2021.)</a> Wage policies concider themes such as minimum wage, gender pay gaps, collective bargaining of wages and wage protection <a href="#f17">(ILO 2024)</a>.
 In addition to these, countries and organizations have many other policies that can have massive impacts on equality being realized and advanced.

 This query consists of 1 phrase.
 The basic structure is *laws AND increase/decrease + equality/inequality. ```("fiscal*" OR "wage*" OR "social* protect*" OR "social* securit*" OR "social* assist*" OR "economic*")``` was removed from the original search string not to limit the search only to these types of policies.